frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Declaration Sorting

-This is trivial and, at the same time, automatable: _Sort declarations alphabetically._ [As Google advocates](https://google.github.io/styleguide/htmlcssguide.html#Declaration_Order), the only exception are vendor-specific extensions—self-destructing declarations that start with hyphens—which are to be located right before the respective main declaration.
+This is trivial and also automatable: _Sort declarations alphabetically._ [As Google advocates](https://google.github.io/styleguide/htmlcssguide.html#Declaration_Order), the only exception are vendor-specific extensions—eventually obsolete declarations that start with hyphens—which are to be located right before the respective main declaration.
 (Disclosure: I had been driving the last major initiative around Google’s HTML and CSS guidelines, which introduced alphabetical sorting.)

 ```css
 .example {